Buffer amplifier: Op-amp implementation

 A unity gain buffer amplifier may be constructed by applying a full series negative feedback (Fig. 2) to an op-amp simply by connecting its output to its inverting input, and connecting the signal source to the non-inverting input (Fig. 3).
 Unity gain here implies a voltage gain of one (i.e. 0 dB), but significant current gain is expected.
 In this configuration, the entire output voltage (β = 1 in Fig. 2) is fed back into the inverting input.
 The difference between the non-inverting input voltage and the inverting input voltage is amplified by the op-amp.
 This connection forces the op-amp to adjust its output voltage to simply equal the input voltage (Vout follows Vin so the circuit is named op-amp voltage follower).

 The impedance of this circuit does not come from any change in voltage, but from the input and output impedances of the op-amp.
 The input impedance of the op-amp is very high (1 MΩ to 10 TΩ), meaning that the input of the op-amp does not load down the source and draws only minimal current from it.
 Because the output impedance of the op-amp is very low, it drives the load as if it were a perfect voltage source.
 Both the connections to and from the buffer are therefore bridging connections, which reduce power consumption in the source, distortion from overloading, crosstalk and other electromagnetic interference.

-Single-transistor circuits
+Simple transistor circuits

 Other unity gain buffer amplifiers include the bipolar junction transistor in common-collector configuration (called an emitter follower because the emitter voltage follows the base voltage, or a voltage follower because the output voltage follows the input voltage); the field effect transistor in common-drain configuration (called a source follower because the source voltage follows the gate voltage or, again, a voltage follower because the output voltage follows the input voltage); or similar configurations using vacuum tubes (cathode follower), or other active devices.
-All such amplifiers actually have a gain of slightly less than unity, but the difference is usually small and unimportant.
+All such amplifiers actually have a gain of slightly less than unity (though the loss may be small and unimportant) and add a DC offset.
+Only one transistor is shown as the active device in these schematics (however, the current source in these circuits may require transistors too).